-You may deduct single purchases of, and ongoing subscription fees related to, magazines relevant to your business.
+You may deduct single purchases of, and on-going subscription fees related to, magazines relevant to your business.
 Likewise, license fees and business organization dues qualify as permissible deductions.

 ● Software and SaaS (Software as a Service)

-The software powering your device as you work constitutes a deductible expense.
+Software powering your device as you work constitutes a deductible expense.
 Cloud services pertinent to your work receive the same treatment.

 Find out more about deductible expenses generated by your business activities by contacting Foster Financial CPA today.
 One of our experienced tax professionals will enlighten you to the nuances involved in “business usage,” expenses attributable to your “home office,” and other essential concepts underlying the host of deductions available to freelancers and other 1099 recipients.
 Professional assistance ensures intelligent tax compliance, yielding substantial savings.